-- 1. Remove the control end cover and the terminal block cover (1/2" wrench). - 2.
+- 1. Remove the control end cover and the terminal block cover (1/2" bolt heads). - 2.
 Use the electric Handswitch to drive the shaft so that the switch cam is accessible.
 Using a 7/64" hex wrench, loosen the screw so that the cam is just snug on the shaft. - 3.
-Move the output shaft to the desired switch trip position. - 4.
+Move the output shaft to the desired position. - 4.
 Turn the Handswitch to the "STOP" position. - 5.
 Disconnect power from the actuator and switch terminals. - 6.
 Connect the continuity meter across the appropriate terminals.
-See the actuator wiring diagram under the terminal block cover (or the diagram at right).
+See the diagram on page 14 or the actuator wiring diagram.
 Rotate the cam to operate the switch. - 7.
-Tighten the cam locking screw to 5 lb-in (0.56 N•m) torque. - 8.
-Disconnect the meter and reconnect power. - 9.
-Move the actuator's output shaft in the desired direction to verify that the cam lobe moves away from the switch lever.
+Tighten the cam locking screw to 5 lb-in (.56 N•m) torque. - 8.
+Disconnect the meter and reconnect power. - Move the actuator's output shaft in the desired direction to verify that the cam lobe moves away from the switch lever.
 If not correct, return to step 2 and reset the cam to the proper orientation. - 10.
 Replace covers and tighten cover bolts to 10 lb-ft (14 N•m) torque.